Frequently Asked Questions - Review of the Industrial Hemp Act

 • appropriate safety and security measures will be put in place to minimise the risk of theft or unauthorised access.

-How can I know about the criteria and process used to assess applicant suitability to hold a hemp licence?
+How can I know about the criteria and process used to assess applicant suitability to hold an industrial hemp licence?

 The Tasmanian Government has proposed amendments to the Act to establish a definition for a fit and proper person or responsible officer, consistent with the criteria used for poppy licences.
 The proposed amendment includes information sharing and information security protocols for the assessment of applications.